Short Attention Span Sum Up:

 Your body uses all these muscles during a regular push-up because it needs to maintain a rigid plank position whilst moving up and down, meaning that you’re required to be straight and tight from your neck to your toes.

-GPUs work the following muscles somewhat:
+GPUs work the following muscles to a lesser degree:

 Let me ask all the ladies a question who’ve tried graduating from GPUs to push-ups: How’s that working out for ya?
 You doing only push-ups now?
 I DIDN’T THINK SO.

 So enough with the ranting and on to the solution.
 How is it possible to become stronger and get to the point of doing push-ups if you’re not currently strong enough to do one?
-Well let me learns ya.
+Well, let me learns ya.
 The trick is to mimic the exact position of a push-up while simultaneously relieving yourself of some of your body weight.
 That way you can gradually build up the muscles required for a regular push-up at your own pace.

 This is the easiest version to start with and everyone has a wall somewhere right?
-Stand in front of a wall at about a 90 degree angle and place your hands on the wall as if you’re going to do a push-up.
+Stand in front of a wall at about a 90-degree angle and place your hands on the wall as if you’re going to do a push-up.
 Then lower yourself, towards the wall until your face is almost touching it, keeping your core tight, and then push yourself back up again.
 Do as many as you can, keeping count of course.
 If you get to the point where you can do more than 20 of these without tiring, it’s time to move onto the next level.

 The following items can be used for angled push-ups depending on your strength level: Couch, table, kitchen counter, chair, or a workout bench.
-The item you use should be around knee to waist level.
+The item you use should be around the knee to waist level.
 You’ll want to stand back far enough so that you can lower your body diagonally onto the couch/bench with your arms.
 The cool thing about this version is that you can gradually increase your resistance by lowering the item you’re using.
 For instance, start with the kitchen counter, then move on to a couch, then use a block or stair.
 Again, do as many reps as you can, but once this starts getting easy for you, it’s finally time to move on to the next awesome step.
 A real-life, gender-blind push-up.

-Probably the last step before the grand finale of push up would be to attempt decline push ups.
-Though to some they may look more challenging then a regular push up you may be surprised if you give it shot.
+Probably the last step before the grand finale of push up would be to attempt decline push-ups.
+Though to some they may look more challenging then a regular push-up, you may be surprised if you give it shot.
 Though this lady is using a fancy pants expensive gym work out bench feel free to use any stable object in your home.

-Basically do everything you were doing previously except on the floor.
+Basically, do everything you were doing previously except on the floor.
 You’ll want to keep your core tight and your hands shoulder-width apart, fingers pointing forward.
 Raise yourself off of the ground, keeping elbows slightly bent at the top, and then lower yourself all the way to the ground until your chest is almost touching the floor.
 Bam!
 Easier than pie folks!

-Why do Push-ups Anyhow???
+Why do push-ups anyhow???

 And seriously ladies, if I hear one more woman say, “Well I don’t want to do strength training because I don’t wanna look bulky” I will punch her repeatedly in her weak face with my strong push-up arms.

-Finally, there are sooooo many health benefits of working strength training into your workout routine, so why wouldn’t you do it?
+Finally, there are sooooo many health benefits of adding strength training into your workout routine, so why wouldn’t you do it?
 And now that you know how to work your way up to a proper push-up, you have no excuse.